CollinHerber/cnst-wiki-content/Religion.md

 <details>
   <summary>Follower</summary>
-  Mind affecting illusion spells work on targets <code>X</code> levels higher (based on favor with Vaermina).
+  Mind affecting illusion spells work on targets <code>X</code> levels higher and cost <code>50%</code> less magicka while out of combat (based on favor with Vaermina).
   </details>

 <details>
   <summary>Devotee</summary>
   Activate a sleeping person to summon an illusion to accompany you for an hour.
-Costs <code>10%</code> favor.
+Costs <code>5%</code> favor.
 </details>

 ## [The Elven Ancestors](https://en.uesp.net/wiki/Lore:Altmer)